 Audio Recording Format

 I’ve shared with you my top 3 recommendations for the best digital voice recorder.
-These choices represent my best advice when it comes to choosing a digital voice recorder to record your interviews.
-Researchers are pretty lucky these days, as high quality handheld digital voice recorders are more affordable than ever.
+These choices represent my best advice when it comes to choosing a digital voice recorder to record your face-to-face interviews.
+Researchers are pretty lucky these days, as high-quality handheld digital voice recorders are more affordable than ever.

 I hope you see something you like in my recommendations.
 At the very least I hope they serve as a starting point for your quest to find a recorder that’s right for recording your research interviews.
 Please let me know if this post was helpful to you in the comment section below.
 And good luck while collecting your research data!